 Plitvice Lakes National Park is located in central Croatia, south of the capital Zagreb, but north of coastal cities Zadar and Split.
 To allow yourself enough time in this beautiful park and beat the tourist bus rush, I highly recommend renting a car from a city you'll be visiting in Croatia and making the drive to Plitvice.

 Zagreb is the capital and the most common city to fly into when visiting Croatia.
 Plitvice Lakes is a two-hour drive from Zagreb.
 Zadar, a coastal city known for its Roman and Venetian ruins, is an hour and a half drive from Plitvice.
 Split is another famous coastal town in Croatia and is known for its beaches and fortress in the heart of town.
-Split is a two and a half hour drive to Plitvice Lakes.
+Split is a two-and-a-half-hour drive to Plitvice Lakes.

-I had phone data during our trip so we used Google Maps to drive to Plitvice Lakes.
+I had phone data during our trip so I used Google Maps to navigate to Plitvice Lakes.
 If you're traveling without data, the easiest way to get directions is to plug in your destination while still on WiFi, and then screenshot the step-by-step directions for in the car.
 You can also follow along on Apple Maps, as your phone GPS will still update your location on the map even when not on WiFi or data.

 What to Bring with You to Plitvice

 I would recommend that one person in your group pack a small backpack for your day in Plitvice Lakes.
 Here are some of the essentials I recommend bringing to the national park: